 Collective Bargaining - Labour Program

-Federal Mediation and Conciliation Service (FMCS) - About Us
+Federal Mediation and Conciliation Service - About Us

-The Federal Mediation and Conciliation Service was established to provide dispute resolution and dispute prevention assistance to trade unions and employers under the jurisdiction of the Canada Labour Code (the Code).
+The Federal Mediation and Conciliation Service (FMCS) was established to provide dispute resolution and dispute prevention assistance to trade unions and employers under the jurisdiction of the Canada Labour Code to help maintain and improve labour relations.

-The Service thus offers employers and unionized employees tools for:
+The FMCS thus offers employers and unionized employees assistance with:

-- dispute prevention services that, in this case, are intended to prevent disputes before they occur.
-This is achieved by training workshops on collective bargaining and joint conflict resolution, among other things.
-This section also contains information on grievance mediation.
-These are all ways of resolving disagreements and improving industrial relations during the term of the collective agreement.
+• dispute prevention assistance that among other things, offers training workshops on collective bargaining, joint conflict resolution and grievance mediation.
+These are all ways of resolving disagreements and improving labour relations during the term of the collective agreement.

 Collective Bargaining Process

-- The collective bargaining process begins with a notice to bargain, a written notification given by either the employer or the union requiring the other party to commence collective bargaining for the purpose of renewing or revising a collective agreement or entering into a new collective agreement.
-As soon as notice to bargain is given, it is the responsibility of the employer and union to negotiate in good faith.
+• The collective bargaining process begins with a notice to bargain, a written notification given by either the employer or the union requiring the other party to begin collective bargaining negotiations for the purpose of renewing or revising a collective agreement or entering into a new collective agreement.
+As soon as notice to bargain is given, both the employer and the union are responsible for negotiating in good faith.

-- If an impasses is reached or if the negotiations have not started within the time specified in Section 50 of the Canada Labour Code, either party may file a notice of dispute to the Minister of Labour.
+• If an impasse is reached or if the negotiations have not started within the time specified in section 50 of the Canada Labour Code, either party may file a notice of dispute with the Minister of Labour.

-- In the event of a notice of a dispute which has been filed in full compliance as stipulated in section 6 of the Canada Industrial Relations Regulations, the Minister of Labour appoints a conciliation officer within fifteen days to assist the parties in resolving their differences.
+• In the event of a notice of a dispute which has been filed in full compliance with section 6 of the Canada Industrial Relations Regulations, the Minister of Labour appoints a conciliation officer within fifteen days to assist the parties in resolving their differences.

-- As a requirement to obtain the legal right to declare a strike or lockout, a seventy-two hours’ notice to the other party and to the Minister of Labour is needed.
-In addition, the union must obtain a strike mandate (60 days – section 87.3 of the Code) from its membership in order to commence strike action.
+• As a requirement to obtain the legal right to declare a strike or lockout, a seventy-two hours’ notice to the other party and to the Minister of Labour is needed.
+In addition, the parties must enter into a maintenance of activities agreement and have it filed it with the Minister and the Canada Industrial Relations Board (CIRB), or have received a decision on maintenance of activities from the CIRB, and the union must obtain a strike mandate (60 days – section 87.3 of the Code) from its membership in order to commence strike action.

-- In summary, parties may not exercise their right to strike or lockout until a notice to bargain has been given, the conciliation process has taken place, twenty-one days have elapsed since the end of the conciliation process, a strike vote has been taken, and a 72-hour strike notice or lockout has been given.
+• In summary, parties may not exercise their right to strike or lockout until a notice to bargain has been given, the conciliation process has taken place, twenty-one days have elapsed since the end of the conciliation process, a strike vote has been taken, the parties have filed a maintenance of activities agreement with the CIRB and the Minister, or have received a decision on maintenance of activities from the CIRB, and a 72-hour strike notice or lockout has been given.

-- In rare instances, a strike or lockout may have such a significant impact on the public interest that back-to-work legislation or pre-emptive legislation is needed.
-Back-to-work legislation or special legislation has always been seen as a last resort.
+• In rare instances, a strike or lockout may have such a significant impact on the public interest that back-to-work legislation or special legislation is needed.
+This type of legislation is considered as a last resort.

 Notice of dispute

 A notice of dispute is a formal written notification advising the Minister of Labour that the parties to a collective agreement have reached an impasse in their efforts to enter into, renew or revise a collective agreement and that the intervention of a neutral party is needed.
-By means of the notice of dispute, the Minister is requested to provide conciliation assistance to the parties.
+By means of the notice of dispute, the parties are requesting that the Minister provide conciliation assistance to the parties.

-As specified in Section 71 of the Canada Labour Code, a notice of dispute may be provided by either party to the Minister of Labour once the parties have bargained collectively and reached an impasse, or have failed to enter into negotiations within the time specified in Section 50 of the Code.
+As specified in section 71 of the Canada Labour Code, a notice of dispute may be provided by either party to the Minister of Labour once the parties have bargained collectively and reached an impasse, or have failed to enter into negotiations within the time specified in section 50 of the Code.
 When a notice of dispute has been served, the Minister has the option to appoint a conciliation officer, a conciliation commissioner, establish a conciliation board or choose to not provide assistance.
-Under normal circumstances, a conciliation officer, who is a member of the staff of the Federal Mediation and Conciliation Service (FMCS), is appointed no later than 15 days following receipt of the notice of dispute which has been filed in full compliance as stipulated in section 6 of the Canada Industrial Relations Regulations.
+Under normal circumstances, a conciliation officer, who is a member of the staff of the FMCS, is appointed no later than 15 days following receipt of the notice of dispute which has been filed in full compliance with section 6 of the Canada Industrial Relations Regulations.

 Conciliation